Learn why leading HR professionals trust ekincare! Explore Now

 Why do you eat fruits?
 Because you get fibre, vitamins, minerals, natural sugars, antioxidants, phytochemicals, and other good stuff.
 When you put the fruit through a mixer, it starts losing some vitamins and antioxidants.
 When you filter the juice, you lose fibre from the pulp and peel, along with many micronutrients.

 Finally, natural sugars are slowly released into your body when you eat fruit.
 When you sip the juice, you consume it much faster.
-Less fibre and quick sips can lead to an insulin surge as a response to sugar surge in your body.
+Less fibre and quick sips can lead to an insulin surge as a response to a sugar surge in your body.
 On top, most of the vendors add additional sugars to fruit juices.
 All this can lead to food cravings throughout the rest of the day.

 So the next time you crave fruit juice, opt for an actual fruit instead.